Use case · Personal AI

 One agent_id per user, timestamps on every fact

-Your companion app calls save_note at the end of every meaningful exchange.
-The agent_id is the user's identifier; the valid_at timestamp anchors the fact in time.
+Your companion app calls korely.add() at the end of every meaningful exchange.
+The agent_id is the user's identifier; metadata anchors the fact to a point in time.
 The companion does not have to decide what to "remember forever" versus "forget" — the timeline handles it.

 On the next chat, the companion reads the recent timeline and the relevant older facts before responding.
 "How did things go with the team release schedule?" answers itself, because the answer was saved in May and updated in August.